-Price tag for Tulsa County courthouse repairs has officials pondering a new site
+Price tag for Tulsa County Courthouse repairs has officials pondering a new site

 Keith said she believes the courthouse property could potentially find a higher and better use as part of the city’s Arena District Master Plan.
 The document envisions creating a 24/7 entertainment district near the BOK Center that would include a large convention hotel.

-Moving the courthouse to a new location could potentially provide another benefit to the city, Keith said.
+Moving the courthouse to a new location could provide another benefit to the city, Keith said.

 “I have had a conversation with the mayor and actually a couple of city councilors about the potential of combining our courts,” she said